bluesoft/bluesoft-stream-processor/README.md

 # Example

-Imagine you want to import a file containing products of every supermarket in the country.
+Imagine you want to import a csv file containing products of every supermarket in the country.
 Each product can have different kinds of packaging.

 **File Structure**